New figures show growth rate lowest for 10 years

 There are also green belt sites at Kings Hill Lane and Stoneleigh Road being built on by Warwickshire District Council and green belt land between Coventry and Kenilworth is being built on.

-Climate change and the declared climate emergency, the decline in wildlife and the very poor air quality in the city make a review urgent.
+Climate change and the declared climate emergency, the decline in wildlife and the poor air quality in the city make a review urgent.
+The council say there is a built-in review next March but meanwhile permissions to developers are being given out.

 Plans for housing should avoid increasing urban sprawl, creating unnecessary journeys and traffic congestion with its concomitant threat to air quality and health.
 At least 20% should be social housing to meet the demands of those most in need.